mohrash92/ioc/README.md

 ## Getting Started
 - Insall the app using npm: `npm i ioc-container-mo`
-- Import class in your desired place: `const Container = require('ioc-container-mo')`
+- Import the Class in your desired file: `const Container = require('ioc-container-mo')`

 ## API